 A handmade leather mask is the perfect stocking stuffer for the cosplayer on your list!
 Branson’s General Store has a variety of colors in the simple $5 design, so be sure to indicate your preferred colors in your order!

-The authors and artists of the Literary Underworld and all those whose livelihood depended on the cons and book fairs and other gatherings that were canceled by the pandemic are very grateful for your continued support.
-As we celebrate this holiday season in this time of recovery, we hope for a happier, safer and more prosperous year for everyone.
+The authors and artists of the Literary Underworld are very grateful for your continued support.
+When you buy from us, you are buying directly from authors and small presses.
+As we celebrate this holiday season, we hope for a happy, safe and prosperous year for everyone.

 Stay safe out there, and we will all see each other again soon.